nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 Below is a non-exhaustive list of properties.
 Please help by extending this list.

+Example
+=======

 **First an example:**
+Below the example are the properties of the tile dashboards.

 The table below is created with taking into account the reStructuredText way of creating tables.
 Due to time constrictions, this is not done for all properties.

-Example
-=======

 +-------------------+-------------------------+
 |What it does       |Explanation              |